 Many locals have recommended the Kongo River Beach as the best beach to go to in Diani.
 It’s literally at the northern end of the Diani area, with many luxury boutique hotels nearby.
 You can dine in the Estuary Beach Lounge or bring a couple of drinks and sit directly on the beach.

 On the weekends you’ll find many local families and friends enjoying the day.
 Seeing the sun go down, you’ll listen to people’s music and can sit back by the bonfire!
-You can also go for a fun canoe ride where you explore the mangroves – one of Diani’s must-see gems that’s still much under the radar in Kenya!
+You can also go for a fun sunset canoe ride tour where you explore the mangroves – one of Diani’s must-see gems that’s still much under the radar in Kenya!

 Diani Local Markets